ezsystems/ezpublish-kernel/doc/specifications/template/ez_functions.md

-  A low level generic helper, will check if `{$property}s` property or `get{$property}` method exists on provided object Using one or the other will attempt to get a value using either forced language _or_ SiteAccess language list, with "default language" fallback if no other language had a value.
+  A low level generic helper, will check if `{$property}s` property or `get{$property}` method exists on provided object Using one or the other will attempt to get a value using either forced language _or_ SiteAccess language list, with _main language_ fallback if no other language had a value.

-  "Default language" is a convention for Value objects that support it:
+  _Main language_ is attempted to be applied in the following way for Value objects that supoport this:
    * property: Use mainLanguageCode property if it exists, but not if alwaysAvailable exists and is true
    *  method: Provide $lang = null as fallback, depends on logic of ValueObject if this gives a value or not